Implementation

 Application and assessment process:

-1. Councils invited to submit an application for funding using the application form.
+1. Councils invited to submit an application for funding on the required template provided.

-2. Application reviewed by an assessment panel consisting of the Project Team and an external technical expert against the assessment
+2. Application reviewed by the Project Team against the assessment criteria and a recommendation is prepared for the QCoast2100 Board.
+The Project Team may include an external technical expert on the assessment panel.

 3. QCoast2100 Board provides a funding decision for each application

-Should additional funding become available, previously unsuccessful applications may be considered or a new round of applications may be open to councils.
+Should further funding become available, previously unsuccessful applications may be considered or a new round of applications may be open to councils.

-The Project Team may seek technical advice from the QCoast2100 expert panel at any phase of the above process.
+The Project Team may seek technical assessment from the QCoast2100 expert panel at any phase of the above process.

 Project management and reporting

-Councils will be required to set milestones and provide progress updates throughout the project.
+Councils will be required to set milestones for their project and provide progress updates throughout the project.

 • milestones included in individual applications; and/or